barryhagan/semverify-dotnet/README.md

   --a2-deps, --assembly2-deps-path <a2-deps>         The path to dependencies of assembly 2
-  --output-api <output-api>                          The path to output the generated API text files --expected-change-type <Major|Minor|None|Patch>    The expected semver change type for this comparison --version                                          Display version information
+  --output-api <output-api>                          The path to output the generated API text files --expected-change-type <Major|Minor|None|Patch>    The expected semver change type for this comparison --use-dependency-changes                           Use dependency semver changes to calculate the assembly change type --version                                          Display version information
   ```